kulturkrock/screencrash-components/ledController/README.md

-# Raspberry component
+# LedController component

-This component talks to a Raspberry Pi through Bluetooth, and controls GPIO pins.
-It will currently be used for costumes in Ragnarök, but who knows how generic it will end up?
+This component talks to a Raspberry Pi through Bluetooth, and controls GPIO pins to drive LEDs.
+It is currently written with costumes in Ragnarök in mind.

 ## How to use